Can market volumes reveal traders' rationality and a new risk premium?: Introduction

-Lastly, the literature regarding the Prospect Theory of Kahneman and Tversky (1991) \cite{KT1991}.
-The central assumption of this theory is that losses and disadvantages have greater impact on preferences than gains and advantages.
-Implications of loss aversion for economic behavior are considered.
-Kahneman and Tversky propose an empirical experiments suggesting that a loss aversion coefficient of about 2-2.5 may explain both risky and riskless choices involving monetary outcomes and consumption goods.
-Surprisingly the price of risk experienced from the trading volume shows the same value for assets with a long life in the financial market.}
+Lastly, the literature on Prospect Theory by \cite{KT1991}.
+The central assumption of this theory is that losses and disadvantages have a greater impact on preferences than gains and advantages.
+The implications of loss aversion for economic behavior are considered.
+Kahneman and Tversky propose empirical experiments suggesting that a loss aversion coefficient of about 2-2.5 may explain both risky and riskless choices involving monetary outcomes and consumption goods.
+Surprisingly, the price of risk experienced from trading volume shows the same value for assets with a long life in the financial market.